skku-aihclab/proj25-molecule-toxicity-prediction/README.md

 ### Download Instructions

 1. **Download Dataset**
+   Images and spectra are included in this repository.

+   However, if you want to use the same data splits as reported in the paper, download the CSV files from Google Drive:
    - Navigate to the `data/` folder on Google Drive
    - Choose one of the 5 splits (1st through 5th)
    - Download all 6 CSV files: